 - Costs for forming and completing a tax return for an LLC are higher than those of forming a sole proprietor.

 If you are an entrepreneur looking to start a new business this is an exciting time for you.
 Knowing the proper way to legally form your business will be an important first step.
 The Duquesne University SBDC has knowledgeable consultants at no charge, that can assist you with your business planning needs.
 This includes assistance in legally forming and structuring your business.
-Call us today for an initial consultation.
+Call us today at 412-396-1633 for a no-cost consultation.